RauliL/plorth/docs/api.md

   <dd>error</dd>
 </dl>

-Construct instance of unknown error with with given optional error message and places it on the stack.
+Construct an instance of unknown error with with given optional error message and places it on the stack.

 ---